This post may contain compensated links. Refer to my disclaimer for more info.

-How to make easiest homemade Pie Crust
+How to make the easiest crust

-Let’s be honest, those premade pie crusts at the stores aren’t that expensive, but one year, I realized at the last minute that I didn’t buy enough premade crusts, but I had the simple crust ingredients and decided to give it a whirl.
+Let’s be honest, those premade crusts at the stores aren’t that expensive, but one year, I realized at the last minute that I didn’t buy enough premade crusts, but I had the simple ingredients and decided to give it a whirl.
 I couldn’t believe how easy it was and have never looked back.
-I love to know how to make things from scratch for when I need to.
+I love to know how to make things from scratch when I need to.

 You can do this too!

 There are exact measurements of the ingredients on the printable recipe card below but here’s a quick glance of what you’ll need.
 Only three real ingredients (water doesn’t really count because it’s so readily available, right?!).

 EASY PIE CRUST INSTRUCTIONS

 The ingredients and instructions for a printable recipe card are below but here’s the basic idea ->>>